 Transfers from other Medical Schools

-Applications will only be considered in exceptional circumstances and entry will be to first year only.
-All normal entry requirements must be satisfied.
+Applications will only be considered in exceptional circumstances and all normal entry requirements must be satisfied.

 1. All students admitted to this degree will be required to complete a Hepatitis B vaccination programme at the Occupational Health Service of the University.